nictrey30-learn/Rainbow-Song/README.md

 # Rainbow-Song
-a song about rainbows in the key of C Major.
+A song about rainbows in the key of C Major.
+This song is a happy song.